© Jeff Arnold

 They say he’s a racist and he blamed us for hurting his people.
 They say guns are too easy to get.
 At school yesterday, some of the kids said maybe it’s because of who is President, that because he’s the first like him, that maybe he drove this person Dylann Roof crazy.
 Don’t think so.

-I wrote this for the Rochelle Wisoff-Fields photo prompt writing challenge.
-The idea is to use the image above as an inspiration for a piece of flash fiction no more than 100 words long.
-My word count is 97.
+I wrote this for the Rochelle Wisoff-Fields writing challenge.
+The idea is to use the image above as the prompt for crafting a piece of flash fiction no more than 100 words long.
+My word count is 100.

 I’m going to state for the record that you’re not going to like this.
 Ever since Donald Trump became President and sent his first tweet, he’s been blamed for just about everything including the recent Pittsburgh Synagogue shooting.
 But if it is true that all violence since November 2016 is the direct result of Trump’s inflammatory rhetoric, then how can we explain all acts of violence before Trump became POTUS?
 I mean, it’s as if news and social media believe if Trump were silent, or if Hillary Clinton were President, everything would be unimaginably peaceful and the United States would be paradise, just as it was during President Obama’s administration (that last bit was deliberate sarcasm, but to make a point).